bufferflies/tikv/scripts/docker-random/README.md

         By default we always rebuild the testing Docker image to ensure that we are testing on latest TiDB/PD.
 However, if you prefer not to rebuild the image, you can specify the `--no-rebuild-image` argument.

+    - `--keep-tmp-on-error`: Keep temporary data (e.g. logs of TiDB and PD) on error for debugging.

 4. **Analyze the Results**: The logs of failed tests can be found in `scripts/docker-random/error-logs`.
 You can examine these logs to identify the causes of failure.

 5. **Stop the Tests**: The tests will terminate after running for 10000 x *CONCURRENCY* iterations.
 If you wish to stop the tests before completion, execute the following command: